GabrielLugooo/Voice-Assistant/README.md

 ### Skills Learned

-- Implementation of voice recognition with SpeechRecognition.
+- Implementation of voice recognition with `SpeechRecognition`.
-- Use of text-to-speech synthesis with pyttsx3.
+- Use of text-to-speech synthesis with `pyttsx3`.
 - Handling audio input and output.
 - Opening web links based on voice commands.
 - Using control flow structures in Python.